omni-compiler/omni-compiler/docs/INSTALL.md

  * flex gcc gfortran gcc-c++ java-1.7.0-openjdk-devel ant openmpi-devel libxml2-devel byacc make

 ## Usage of local-view operations (coarray, post/wait, lock/unlock)
+### On the K computer and FX10
+ * Note that some bugs exist in the Fujitsu compiler when using large number of nodes (> 10,000 nodes).
+ * Don't use the local-view operations on a large number of nodes.
+ * To use the local-view operations, please add "--enable-KRDMA" option in ./configure script as follows:
+ $ ./configure --target=Kcomputer-linux-gnu --enable-KRDMA

- * Need to install GASNet (http://gasnet.lbl.gov) except for the K computer and FX10.
+### Except for the K computer and FX10
- * On the K computer or FX10, you can use local-view operations by using Fujitsu RDMA.
+ * Before installing the Omni compiler, please install GASNet (http://gasnet.lbl.gov).

 ## Usage of OpenACC compiler
  * Need to install CUDA (https://developer.nvidia.com/cuda-zone).